 A dilation and curettage procedure, also called a D and C, is a surgical procedure in which the cervix is dilated so that the cervical canal and uterine lining can be scraped with a spoon-shaped instrument to remove abnormal tissues.

-An endometrial biopsy is a procedure performed to obtain a small tissue sample from the lining of the uterus.
+An endometrial biopsy is a procedure to take a small tissue sample from the lining of the uterus, called the endometrium.

-Fetal ultrasound is a test used during pregnancy that creates an image of the fetus in the mother's uterus, or womb.
+Fetal ultrasound is a test used during pregnancy to create an image of the baby in the mother's womb (uterus).